arabcoders/watchstate/FAQ.md

 * Replace `[BACKEND_NAME]` with the name you have chosen for your backend.

+> [!IMPORTANT]
+> If you have enabled `WS_SECURE_API_ENDPOINTS`, you have to add `?apikey=yourapikey` to the end of the URL.

+Click `Save Changes`

 > [!NOTE]
+> If you share your plex server with other users, i,e. `Home/managed users`, you have to enable match user id, otherwise
+> their play state will end up changing your play state.
+>
 > If you use multiple plex servers and use the same PlexPass account for all of them, You have to add each backend
 > using the same method above, while enabling `limit webhook events to` `selected user` and `backend unique id`.
 > Essentially, this method replaced the old unified webhook.token for backends.

-Click `Save Changes`

-> [!IMPORTANT]
-> If you share your plex server with other users, i,e. `Home/managed users`, you have to enable match user id, otherwise
-> their play state will end up changing your play state.

 -----